 Are You Considering a Distracted Driving Lawsuit?

-If you or someone you love was injured in an accident caused by a driver who was talking on a cell phone, texting, or otherwise distracted, you know better than anyone just how devastatingly dangerous this behavior can be.
-Fortunately, the law gives you the ability to sue the at-fault driver for injuries as well as related medical expenses, property damage, and more.
+If you or someone you love was injured in a car crash caused by a driver who was talking on a cell phone, texting, or otherwise distracted, you know better than anyone just how devastatingly dangerous this behavior can be.
+Fortunately, the law gives you the ability to sue the at-fault driver for personal injuries as well as related medical expenses, property damage, and more.

-Contact Sevenish Law today at 800-278-9200 to schedule a free consultation regarding your potential distracted driving lawsuit.
+Contact Sevenish Law online or by calling 800-278-9200 to schedule a free consultation regarding your potential distracted driving lawsuit.